 The CSP may send the Verifier a message that either asserts that a weakly bound credential is valid, or that a strongly bound credential has not been subsequently revoked.
 In this case, the message shall be logically bound to the credential, and the message, the logical binding, and the credential shall all be transmitted within a single integrity-protected session between the Verifier and the authenticated CSP.
 [KI-IAF: AL2_CO_SCO#015]

-If revocation is required, the integrityprotected messages shall either be time stamped, or the session keys shall expire with an expiration time no longer than that of the revocation list.
-Alternatively, the timestamped message, binding, and credential may all be signed by the CSP, although, in this case, the three in combination would comprise a strongly bound credential with no need for revocation.
+If revocation is required, the integrity-protected messages shall either be time stamped, or the session keys shall expire with an expiration time no longer than that of the revocation list.
+Alternatively, the time-stamped message, binding, and credential may all be signed by the CSP, although, in this case, the three in combination would comprise a strongly bound credential with no need for revocation.
 [KI-IAF: AL2_CM_RVP#045]

 Token and credential renewal/re-issuance –